markandgo/autoEaseFactor/README.md

 algorithm can change the ease factor at first.

-I also incorporate a moving average, so your most recent success rate will have more influence than early reviews (in case it took you a long time to learn a card originally but now you've really got it down).
+I also incorporate a moving average, so your most recent success rate will have more influence than early reviews.
+This helps adjust the ease more quickly when it took you a long time to learn a card originally but now you've really got it down.

+If you're used to ease factors very close to 250%, this algorithm will produce some alarmingly low (or high) ease factors.
+It will generally auto-adjust very quickly based on your performance, so do not be alarmed by these swings, especially early in a card's history.
+That said, this add on has not been tested across a population of users to see how it affects review load.
+Definitely welcome feedback on if you feel this is causing significantly more reviews than expected or fewer reviews than necessary.
+My anecdotal experience is that it front loads the work a bit, causing more reviews in the beginning, but backing off significantly after a card is well known.

 Important: **You must not use an interval modifier in your deck options**.
 Your interval modifier must be set to 100% (no change) for all decks.
+Otherwise this algorithm could be constantly chasing a moving target.

 ### Installation